Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Second-order approximation

 \end{widetext} We now perform an analytic continuation of $\{ i\Omega \rightarrow \Omega + i\delta \}$ where $\delta$ is a small positive number.
 Consequently, the self-energy correction is simplified as \begin{widetext}

 \end{widetext} Simplifying further on the Bose-Einstein factors, we obtain the exact form as written in Eq.~\eqref{eq.10}.
 For the other four processes, as written in Eq.~\eqref{eq.4}, the sunset diagram is modified corresponding to the underlying magnon branches, and the corresponding dispersions enter into Eq.~\eqref{eq.9}.
+The temperature factor $\mathcal{F}_{\vk;\vq,\vp}$ can be further simplified as \begin{widetext}